aritzLizoain/CNN-Image-Segmentation/README.md

   * Evaluates the model on the test set.
   * Gives a classification report that analyzes the performance of each class.
 For more information regarding the classification reports please read the [scikit-learn classification report documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html).

-  All figures, accuracy and loss data throughout the training process, and trained model are saved in the defined paths.<br/>Example of   the console display while training:
+  All figures, accuracy and loss data throughout the training process, and trained model are saved in the defined paths.
   ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/console.gif "Training console display")
+  *Example of   the console display while training*

 * **Caution**: make sure all paths are correct.
 If they are not, it will not be able to load any data.<br/>Depending on the used device, training a model can be rather slow (>10'/epoch), particularly when large datasets and number of epochs are being used.